Portfolio

 Where I’ve worked. . .

-Note: Due to a name change, Amelia Turkette is now known as Amelia Shugar.
 Any content published under the name of Amelia Turkette is the work of Amelia Shugar.